Who will help those who cannot help themselves?

 World Health Organization prequalified an Ebola vaccine for the first time.
 The vaccine comes in addition to two experimental treatments proven to dramatically boost Ebola survival rates.
 The two new treatments, called REGN-EB3 and mAb-114, are cocktails of antibodies that get injected into people's bloodstreams.
 These therapies saved about 90% of new infected patients in the Congo after the WHO declared the Ebola outbreak in Africa to be a global health emergency.
 There is still a long way to go before there is a breakthrough for Ebola!

-A sustained fight by researchers and scientists is needed against the virus until it is finally eradicated from Africa.
+A sustained fight by researchers and scientists is needed against viruses until they are finally eradicated from Africa.
 Additionally, and even more urgent, is the need for a greater sustained effort by the World economic powers and its people to help the poor, diseased and starving who cannot help themselves!

 Malaria & Zika